Pediatric Dental Residency Program

 Resident Stipends

-Upon approval of the program director and at the end of 1st year, weekend moonlighting during the 2nd year is an option at various dental practices in the community.
+Upon approval of the program director and at the end of 1st year, weekend moonlighting during the 2nd year may be an option at various dental practices in the community.

-Hospital Employee Benefits: malpractice insurance, short-term disability insurance, life insurance, health insurance, 10 days paid vacation per year, 6-8 paid holidays per year, and 8 paid sick days (total).
+Hospital Employee Benefits: malpractice insurance, short-term disability insurance, life insurance, health insurance.
+In the first year, residents receive 10 days paid vacation.
+In the second year, paid vacation time increases to 12 days.
+In addition, Children’s offers 6-8 paid holidays per year, and 8 paid sick days (total).

 Facilities